 Convenience is Key

 Convenience continues to be the main driver of prepared food products, but consumers are still trying to avoid overly processed foods when possible.
-As busy consumers look for more on-the-go options, they’ve increased their demand and reliance on fresh, ready-made foods.
-As they become more popular, however, it’s crucial that convenience doesn’t drastically outweigh a product’s health benefits.
+As busy consumers look for more on-the-go options, they’ve increased their demand and reliance on fresh, ready-to-eat foods.
+As they become more popular, however, it’s crucial that convenience doesn’t drastically outweigh a product’s health benefits or result in spoilage.

-Consumers are looking for meals that are more nutritious than traditional takeout or old-school dinners from the freezer section, and with more customized choices.
-Ensuring that packaged foods or those found at a deli or hot bar align with consumer preferences for clean labels and wholesome ingredients is a challenge.
+Ensuring that packaged foods or those found at a deli or hot bar align with consumer preferences for healthy meals with clean labels and wholesome ingredients is a challenge.
 Formulators and those preparing meals need to consider many factors:

 - Limiting the amount of salt, sugar and fat